raseniero/prompts/ai_docs/git-workflow.md

 trigger: manual
 ---

-# Instructions for Branching and Merging Strategy
+# Instructions for Git Workflow

-This is a set of instructions to the AI Code Generator, regarding the branching and merging strategy when making code changes.
+This is a set of instructions to the AI Code Generator, regarding the Git Workflow.

 ## Tools and Commands available for use